 Even if you’re working 60 hours a week at your job – you are much more than your role identity.
-Your role might require you to be organised and pro-active and ‘results driven’ among other things.
+Your role might require you to be for example organised and pro-active and ‘results driven’ among other things.
 But what about those other great talents you have; perhaps your creativity, your playful side, your athletic side.
+Is there space in your life for these aspects of you to 'show up'?
 By identifying so strongly as an HR Director, Rachel’s view of all the other parts of herself was blocked.

 How to Stop Being Identified with your Career Role.